fbpx

 Mesothelioma Diagnosis for Veterans – Getting a Second Opinion

 Most veterans with mesothelioma will see a general oncologist within the Veterans Affairs (VA) healthcare system first.
-Since these doctors aren’t experienced in distinguishing mesothelioma from other diseases, it is important to get a second opinion from a mesothelioma specialist.
+Since these doctors typically do not have the experience and knowledge needed to accurately distinguish mesothelioma from other diseases, it is important to get a second opinion from a mesothelioma specialist.
 A general oncologist may consider a veteran’s disease to be inoperable or suggest the wrong treatment.

-Many times, once a veteran sees a specialist, they learn of more treatments.
-Additionally, there are three mesothelioma treatment centers in the VA healthcare system.
+Many times, a mesothelioma specialist can offer a veteran treatments that will extend their life and improve their quality of life.
+Additionally, there are three top mesothelioma treatment centers in the VA healthcare system.
 These centers are located at the Boston VA, Houston VA and Los Angeles VA.

 The process for how to get a mesothelioma diagnosis involves three steps:

-Reach out to your primary doctor.
-If they are unable to run tests for cancer, they’ll refer you to an oncologist at a local hospital or a cancer center.
+1. Reach out to your primary doctor.
+If they are unable to run tests for cancer, they will refer you to an oncologist or surgeon at a local hospital or a cancer center.

-Receive a biopsy.
-This is the only way to ensure you get an accuraate mesothelioma diagnosis.
-Biopsies involve doctors removing tissue or fluid samples to see if any tumors or cancerous proteins exist.
+3. Receive a biopsy.
+This is the only conclusive way to ensure you get an accurate mesothelioma diagnosis.
+Biopsies involve doctors removing tissue or fluid samples to evaluate for cancer cells.

-After doctors have confirmed a mesothelioma diagnosis, they consider the mesothelioma treatment options and create a treatment plan for the patient.
+After doctors confirm a mesothelioma diagnosis, they will consider mesothelioma treatment options and create a comprehensive treatment plan for the patient.
 This plan is tailored to each patient.
-Surgery is the best option, but most patients can’t undergo surgery.
+Surgery is the best option, but many mesothelioma patients are not surgical candidates.

 Even if a patient has late-stage mesothelioma, the surgeon may try to remove all of the cancer without any life-threatening complications.
-One major issue with surgery for late-stage mesothelioma patients is the tumor has likely spread to vital organs.
+One major issue with surgery for late-stage mesothelioma patients is that cancer has likely spread to vital organs.
 Attempting to remove tumors in this scenario would require removing the affected organs, which may not be possible.

-Chemotherapy, and radiation are frequently used for patients who can’t undergo surgery.
-They’re also used in collaboration with surgery.
-Another option is immunotherapy, which recently received FDA approval.
+Chemotherapy and radiation are available treatments for patients who can’t undergo surgery.
+They are also used in collaboration with surgery.
+Another option is immunotherapy, which recently received FDA approval for the management of malignant pleural mesothelioma.
 Multimodal treatment involves multiple types of treatment methods and has shown promising results.

 Frequently Asked Questions About Mesothelioma Diagnosis